 Co-Founder & CEO

-Prior to founding of our company in January of 2017, June headed up media for TED.
-In fact, as employee #5 at TED, she built its digital media operations from the ground up.
+Prior to co-founding WaitWhat in January 2017, June headed up media for TED, building its digital media operations from the ground up.
 In 2006, she launched TED Talks on the Internet.
 And in 2009, she introduced the TED Open Translation Project, the largest subtitling effort in the world, with 120 languages, 20K translators and 100K translations.
 She also co-hosted the annual TED Conference with Chris Anderson and co-founded TEDWomen with Pat Mitchell.
-Under her leadership, TED’s media efforts earned 17 Webbies, 8 iTunes Best Podcast of the Year and a Peabody.
+Under her leadership, TED’s media efforts earned 17 Webbies, 8 iTunes Best Podcast of the Year awards, a National Design Award and a Peabody.
 Prior to TED, June was VP of Content at HotWired.com, the pioneering website from Wired magazine, which introduced many of the conventions now commonplace on the web.
 Before that, as a student, she led the Stanford team that developed the world’s first networked multimedia magazine in 1991.
 June holds a BA from Stanford, where she was Editor in Chief of The Stanford Daily.

 Co-Founder & Chief Business Officer

-Previously Deron served alongside June on the executive team at TED where he built nearly 100 partnerships that grew TED’s audience to over 100 million per month.
+Prior to co-founding WaitWhat in January 2017, Deron served alongside June on the executive team at TED where he built nearly 100 partnerships that grew TED’s audience to over 100 million per month.
 His love and unique skill set for creating successful partnerships resulted in hits like the TED Radio Hour on NPR, TED Weekends on The Huffington Post, TED in Cinemas with Fandango, TED Shows on Netflix, TED English with National Geographic Learning, and international collaborations throughout Asia, Latin America, The Middle East and Europe.
-Deron negotiated significant funding for TED Ed from Google and a joint venture with Simon & Schuster to relaunch TED Books, among other collaborations that brought millions of dollars in new annual revenue.
-Prior to TED, Deron served as Vice President of Digital Ventures for PBS where he launched the kids cable network, Sprout.
+Deron negotiated significant funding for TED-Ed from Google and a joint venture with Simon & Schuster to relaunch TED Books, among other collaborations that brought millions of dollars in new annual revenue.
+Prior to TED, Deron served as Vice President of Digital Ventures for PBS, where he launched the kids cable network Sprout.
 He holds an MBA degree from McGill University in Montreal.

 Head of Development and Production

-We think of Jai as a rare blend of content production and product development talent—adept at architecting complex and elegant web-based systems as well as producing award-winning video content.
-Jai produced the feature film PATANG (The Kite), which premiered at the Berlin Film Festival, played in competition at the Tribeca Film Festival, earned a New York Times Critic’s Pick, and 4 Stars from Roger Ebert.
+Jai is a rare blend of content production and product development talent—adept at architecting complex and elegant web-based systems as well as producing award-winning video.
+Jai produced the feature film PATANG (The Kite), which premiered at the Berlin Film Festival, played in competition at the Tribeca Film Festival, and earned a New York Times Critic’s Pick and 4 stars from Roger Ebert.
 Alongside his career in film, Jai established himself as a sought-after Head of Product, supporting the growth of major digital media companies including Vimeo, TED and Major League Baseball.

 Head of Design

-Sarah has 15+ years of experience working in branding and communication design with clients ranging from Planned Parenthood to Coca Cola.
-Sarah is a 2017 Senior TED Fellow and holds an MFA from the Rhode Island School of Design.
-She is a strong believer that design can help build social capital, also known value of social networks and relationships.
-Sarah is also the co-founder of Public Displays of Affection (PDA), a collective of artists, designers, educators and organizers that engage in nonviolent direct actions.
-Most importantly, Sarah loves to dance and will happily liven any party with the signature “Diamond Dance.”
+Sarah has 15+ years of experience working in branding and communication design with clients ranging from Planned Parenthood to Coca-Cola.
+Sarah is an artist, activist and Senior TED Fellow, and holds an MFA from the Rhode Island School of Design.
+Sarah is the co-founder of Brick x Brick, a collective that uses public art actions to amplify messages of social justice.
+She is a strong believer that design can help build social capital, also known as the value of social networks and relationships.

 Cristina is a writer and editor with experience in print and digital.
 Before joining WaitWhat, Cristina wrote about how to travel for free at The Points Guy and how to eat well while doing it at The Latin Kitchen.
 Before hitting the road, Cristina wrote about health and science for Poz, Redbook, and Popular Mechanics (where she got to play with lots of toys).
 At WaitWhat, Cristina works on systems and processes and organized the first ever March Madness pool.